 Pickford later reported that she could barely swim and was freezing in her thin evening gown.
 Extras were injured by the splinters as they tumbled from the sinking ship.
 Their hard work pays off.
 The sinking scene is a suspenseful show-stopper.

 The Veritania’s fate is obviously based on the 1915 sinking of the Lusitania, which killed almost 2,000 people, 128 of whom were American civilians.
 The Germans claimed that the ship was carrying munitions and was therefore a legitimate target.
 The British denied this charge.
-It was only when divers examined the ship’s hold in 2008 that historians definitively confirmed the Lusitania was very likely carrying war materials, which meant the civilians on board were unwittingly being used as human shields.
-The sinking of the Lusitania did much to make Americans more favorable to entering the war in Europe.
+In 1982, the British Foreign Office warned a salvage expedition that exploring the Lusitania was an explosive risk, which seems to be a smoking gun regarding the question of whether or not the ship was carrying war materials.

 (I should note that Cecil B. DeMille had at least close friend who died on the Lusitania, which partially explains the rather angry tone of this film.)